qdm12/gluetun/README.md

 Connect other Docker containers to the PIA VPN connection by adding `--network=container:pia` when launching them.

-For containers in the same `docker-compose.yml` as PIA, you can use `network: "service:pia` (see below)
+For containers in the same `docker-compose.yml` as PIA, you can use `network: "service:pia"` (see below)

 ### Access ports of PIA-connected containers